tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 have the same security properties as they would have in TLS normally.

-In order for certificate compression to function correctly, the underlying compression algorithm MUST be deterministic and it MUST output the same data that was provided as input by the peer.
+In order for certificate compression to function correctly, the underlying compression algorithm and it MUST output the same data that was provided as input by the peer.

-Since certificate chains are typically presented on a per-server name or per-user basis, the attacker does not have control over any individual fragments in the Certificate message, meaning that they cannot leak information about the certificate by modifying the plaintext.
+Since certificate chains are typically presented on a per-server name or per-user basis, a malicious application does not have control over any individual fragments in the Certificate message, meaning that they cannot leak information about the certificate by modifying the plaintext.

-The implementations SHOULD bound the memory usage when decompressing the CompressedCertificate message.
+Implementations SHOULD bound the memory usage when decompressing the CompressedCertificate message.

-The implementations MUST limit the size of the resulting decompressed chain to the specified uncompressed length, and they MUST abort the connection if the size exceeds that limit.
+Implementations MUST limit the size of the resulting decompressed chain to the specified uncompressed length, and they MUST abort the connection if the size of the output of the decompression function exceeds that limit.
 TLS framing imposes 16777216 byte limit on the certificate message size, and the implementations MAY impose a limit that is lower than that; in both cases, they MUST apply the same limit as if no compression were used.

 # Middlebox Compatibility